 The deficit of women in tech and corporate leadership roles is at the top of my mind today.
 While there are notable women in powerful roles at huge companies—Mary Barra, Ginni Rometty, and Sheryl Sandberg, to name a few—many still don’t feel like they have the opportunity or have the support system to advance their careers and maintain a fulfilling home life.

 Believe it or not, 63% of millennial women believe that having children will make it harder for them to advance their career, and 56% of working moms find it very or somewhat difficult to balance career and family responsibilities.
 Being a successful career woman, wife, and mother is a challenging task, and in my experience, this challenge holds true for both women and men.
 What’s worrisome, however, is that millennial women—the next group of female business leaders—are still grappling with the same problems my generation had to overcome when we were beginning or own careers.
-63% of millennial women believe that having children will make it harder for them to advance their career.

 Young women are quickly advancing into leadership roles, and are making career-trajectory decisions.
 At the same time, many are thinking about or are already starting families.
 If these women believe that they can’t do both, there will continue to be a shortage of female leaders.
 Though female leadership is currently on the rise, the group only accounts for 14.6% of the working US population.
 At just under 15%, this is not a figure that can afford any cuts.